augustofabianrodrigues/anime-op/docs/overview.md

 The initial state of the page loads the animes from the API (paged).
 As the user types the search field, a debounced/throttled search is triggered.

 * While animes are loading, a corresponding skeleton loader is displayed.
+* An event to get more animes is triggered on scrolling, if there are more animes to be loaded.
 * When the user clicks an anime item, the app will navigate to the details page.

 The Age Rating filter is defined as: